vanadar/deezer-node/README.md

 `npm install`

-You need to recompile dbus witwh nw-gyp:
+You need to recompile dbus with nw-gyp:

 1. install the following packages: